JDureau/H1N1-London-2009/README.md

 H1N1-London-2009
 ================

-The recent article ["Capturing the time-varying drivers of an epidemic using stochastic dynamical systems"][1], written in collaboration with [Kostas Kalogeropoulos][2] and [Marc Baguelin][3], provides with a generic solution to monitor the evolution of key parameters as the effective transmission rate during an epidemic.
+We illustrate here a generic solution to monitor the transmission rate of a pathogen during an epidemic from incomplete and uncertain measures of it spreads among a population.
+These techniques were introduced in [a recent article][1] written in collaboration with [Kostas Kalogeropoulos][2] and [Marc Baguelin][3].

 The proposed methodology relies on compartmental models in which some parameters are allowed to vary over time following a diffusion.
 It then helps to understand what are the underlying and unobserved causes of observed epidemic